SoftCircuits/CsvParser/Temp.md

 ## CsvSettings Class

-The next example uses the `CsvSettings` class to read a tab-separated-values (TSV) file.
+You can customize the way the library behaves by passing your own instance of the `CsvSettings` class to any of the reader or writer constructors, as demonstrated in the following example.
+This code uses the `CsvSettings` class to read a tab-separated-values (TSV) file.
 It sets the `ColumnDelimiter` property to a tab.
-It also sets it to use single quotes instead of double quotes (something you would likely never to but is fully supported).
+It also sets it to use single quotes instead of double quotes (something you would probably rarely do, but is fully supported).

 ```cs
 CsvSettings settings = new CsvSettings();